Skip to main content

 Balcony Cabin Celebration

 With demand fluctuating for specific sailings and ships, Carnival does not have a one-size-fits-all approach to pricing.
-If there is low demand for a sailing, prices will drop.
+If the demand is low for a specific sailing, prices will drop.
 On the other hand, cruising during peak season will often see the most expensive balconies.

 In general, you can expect to spend anywhere from $200 to $600 more for a balcony stateroom on Carnival than an inside cabin.
-Looking a typical 7-night sailing, a balcony cabin costs $115 to $155 per person for each day of the sailing.
+Looking at Carnival Celebration's March 1, 2026, departure, an inside cabin starts at $824/person, whereas the cost of a balcony stateroom increases to $1,114/person.

 What is considered a balcony cabin on Carnival?